sfeakes/AqualinkD/README.md

 #

 # Aqualink Versions tested
 This was designed for Jandy Aqualink RS, so should work with AqualinkRS and iAqualink Combo controll panels.
-At the moment it will not work with Aqualink PDA / AquaPalm and NON Combo iAqualink.
+It will work with Aqualink PDA / AquaPalm and NON Combo iAqualink, but there are limitations.
 Below are varified versions (But should work with any AqualinkRS) :-